QueryClick/lunch-and-learn/session-one/README.md

 Another example?
 When we're commuting to work on the train, each time the train stops, we quickly check if it is our stop.
 If it is our stop, we get off the train.
 If it is not our stop, we remain on the train until it is our stop!

 The most commonly used way of doing conditional statements is using `if/else`.
 Let's understand `if` first:
 To write an if conditional statement, we first write `if`, followed by parentheses: `if()`.
-Within the parentheses is where we check if a conditon is `true` or `false`.
-After the parentheses, we have a set of curly braces, which we write our code in that will only be executed if the conditon is met!
+Within the parentheses is where we check if a condition is `true` or `false`.
+After the parentheses, we have a set of curly braces, which we write our code in that will only be executed if the condition is met!

 **Let's write some example:**
 Remember we spoke about Booleans?
 A simple variable with a Boolean value will work great for this example.
 First, let's create the variable.